getdyspatch/dyspatch-java/README.md

         // Configure API key authorization: Bearer
         ApiKeyAuth Bearer = (ApiKeyAuth) defaultClient.getAuthentication("Bearer");
-        Bearer.setApiKeyPrefix("Bearer");
         Bearer.setApiKey("YOUR API KEY");
+        // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
+        //Bearer.setApiKeyPrefix("Token");

         DraftsApi apiInstance = new DraftsApi();
         String draftId = "draftId_example"; // String | A draft ID
-        String targetLanguage = "handlebars"; // String | The type of templating language to compile as.
+        String targetLanguage = "targetLanguage_example"; // String | The type of templating language to compile as.
 Should only be used for visual templates. try {
             DraftRead result = apiInstance.draftsDraftIdGet(draftId, targetLanguage);
             System.out.println(result);